2025 FIM Supercross World Championship

-The 2025 FIM Supercross World Championship is a supercross series sanctioned by the Fédération Internationale de Motocyclisme (FIM) as the world championship of the sport.
-This is the fourth season organized by Australian promoter SX Global.
+The 2025 FIM Supercross World Championship was a supercross series sanctioned by the Fédération Internationale de Motocyclisme (FIM) as the world championship of the sport.
+This was the fourth season organized by Australian promoter SX Global.

-Eli Tomac is the reigning champion in the WSX class for 450cc motorcycles, whilst Shane McElrath is the reigning champion in the SX2 class.
+Eli Tomac was the reigning champion in the WSX class for 450cc motorcycles, whilst Shane McElrath was the reigning champion in the SX2 class.

 Prior to the start of the season, the series organisers announced that all licensed teams had signed the 'Geneva Agreement'.
-Along with setting out how the championship will support licensed teams for the following three seasons, Stark Future was announced as a new team in the series.
+Along with setting out how the championship would support licensed teams for the following three seasons, Stark Future was announced as a new team in the series.
 Stark Future will be the first team to run electric-powered motorcycles in the series.

 Format Changes

 The SuperFinal brought in for the previous season was discontinued, with each class having three separate races to contribute to the final classification.
-The shorter first two races award points for the top-ten finishers, with the longer final race awarding points to the top-twenty finishers.
+The shorter first two races awarded points for the top-ten finishers, with the longer final race awarding points to the top-twenty finishers.

-Points are no longer awarded for the SuperPole session.
+Points were no longer awarded for the SuperPole session.

-A new classification has been introduced for teams.
+A new classification was introduced for teams.